Are family farms better than factory farms?

 We are both, as are many other farms.
 These terms are not exclusive.
 We definitely are a family farm and we also have a CAFO.

-According to FarmAid (organization that helps family farmers), they also agree that family farms and factory farms are not exclusive, but their position is if farmers didn’t have the pressure to conform to “industrialized” (another way of saying factory farming) farming, they wouldn’t.
+According to FarmAid (an organization that helps family farmers), they also agree that family farms and factory farms are not exclusive, but their position is if farmers didn’t have the pressure to conform to “industrialized” (another way of saying factory farming) farming, they wouldn’t.
 Now maybe there are some farmers that agree with this statement, but I personally don’t know of any farmers that would.

 And why would they?

 Does Farmaid really think that farmers should go back to the 1950’s nostalgic way of farming?
 And that we should ignore all the knowledge and technology that has been gained in the last 50-60 years?
 If we were to go back to that way of farming, half of our world’s population would starve.
-Instead of looking to the way of the past, we should celebrate the improved efficiencies and success of agriculture and look forward to keep improving on efficiencies and animal well-being.
+Instead of looking to the way of the past, we should celebrate the improved efficiencies and success of agriculture and look forward to keeping improving on efficiencies and animal well-being.

 Even though we know what works best for us, we completely respect other ways of farming.
 For us, we know bringing our animals inside has given us the ability to improve their care.
 Farming diversity is good for agriculture and good for consumers.
 When farmers can farm the way that works best for them, everyone wins.